hardyoyo/ucdlfx19-serverspec-workshop/ucdlfx19-serverspec-workshop.md

  + Rakefile
  + .rspec
 ```
+Note:
+The sample_spec.rb file should look familiar, just like the demo from ealier.
+Let's take a look.
+And I'll put this slide back up as a reminder of what
+we're testing.
+But I'll also change into live-coding mode here.
+And open up a
+terminal.

 ---
+# Scenario One: Static Stuff
+## wait, what are we testing?

+### server names
+ * www1.fakeuniversity.space
+ * www2.fakeuniversity.space
+ * bubbles.fakeuniversity.space

+### OS: Ubuntu
+### port: 80
+### package: apache
+---
 # Scenario Two: We really want to move everything to Samvera
 * "We have a pilot server"
 * write a test for this pilot server

 ---
+# Scenario Two: Samvera?
+## what are we testing?

+### server names
+ * hyraxdemo.fakeuniversity.space

+### OS: Ubuntu
+### ports: 80
+### packages: apache

+---
-# Scenario Three: Gosh, everything on the same box is slow, let's split it out
+# Scenario Three: Gosh, everything on the same box is slow, let's throw hardware at it
 * refactor the test for the pilot server into pieces that can be reused
 * write a test for each environment (dev, staging, prod) using these pieces

+---
+# Scenario Three: MOAR Samvera (hardware)?

+### server names
+ * hyrax-db.fakeuniversity.space
+ * hyrax-solr.fakeuniversity.space
+ * hyrax-fcrepo.fakeuniversity.space
+ * hyrax-app.fakeuniversity.space

+### OS: Ubuntu
+### ports: 80
+### packages: apache

 ---
 # Questions and Wrap-up